NTSC

-The first American standard for analog television broadcast was developed by National Television System Committee (NTSC) in 1941.
-In 1961, it was assigned the designation System M.
+NTSC (from National Television System Committee) was the first American standard for analog television, published and adopted in 1941.
+In 1957, the EIA defined NTSC performance standards in EIS-170 (also known as RS-170).
+In 1961, the color version of NTSC was designated NTSC-M by the CCIR, with the Japanese variant, which used a somewhat different color implementation, designated NTSC-J.

-In 1953, a second NTSC standard was adopted, which allowed for color television broadcast compatible with the existing stock of black-and-white receivers.
-It is one of three major color formats for analog television, the others being PAL and SECAM.
-NTSC color is usually associated with the System M. The only other broadcast television system to use NTSC color was the System J.
+In 1953, a second NTSC standard was adopted, which allowed for color television broadcast compatible with the then existing stock of black-and-white receivers.
+It was one of three major color formats for analog television, the others being PAL and SECAM.
+NTSC color was usually associated with the System M; this combination was sometimes called NTSC II.
+The only other broadcast television system to use NTSC color was the System J. Brazil used System M with PAL color.
+Vietnam, Cambodia, and Laos used System M with SECAM color.
+Vietnam later switched to PAL in the early 1990s.

-Since the introduction of digital sources (ex: DVD) the term "NTSC" might be used to refer to digital formats with number of active lines between 480 and 487 having 30 or 29.97 frames per second rate.
-This borrowed term should not be confused with the analog color system itself.

-Geographic reach

-The NTSC standard was used in most of the Americas (except Argentina, Brazil, Paraguay, and Uruguay), Myanmar, South Korea, Taiwan, Philippines, Japan, and some Pacific Islands nations and territories (see map).
+The NTSC/System M standard was used in most of the Americas (except Argentina, Brazil, Paraguay, and Uruguay), Myanmar, South Korea, Taiwan, Philippines, Japan, and some Pacific Islands nations and territories (see map).